alganet/coral/doc/spec/spec_doc.md

 1..15
 ```

-The output is TAP-compliant and can be fet to any harness system
+The output is TAP-compliant and can be fed to any harness system
 directly or saved to a file.

 Failures will include a diff of the output that didn't matched: